RyanMillerC/openshift-custom-gov-login/blog.md

 </ul>
 ```

-Save the changes to the documents.
+Save the changes to all documents.

 To apply the customization to OpenShift, each document needs to be put into a secret in the *openshift-config* namespace.